Back

 This is where the materials begin to matter.

 Mixed media portrait work is not just about placing interesting things onto a surface.
 It’s about learning how to work with those materials so they feel purposeful.
-How paint can soften an edge so a transfer feels embedded rather than pasted on.
-How papers, textiles, markings, and found elements can blend into one another until they feel cohesive rather than layered on top.

 When materials are used intentionally, they don’t distract from who you are.
-They help reveal it.

 That kind of work is learned step by step.